 The reports are amazingly thorough.
 I took the assessments as if I were a senior in high school and came out with remarkably accurate results.
 However, when it came to career recommendations, it didn’t pick up my entrepreneurial leanings and translate that into anything like what I have done.
 Management and administration type jobs were at the top of my recommendations.
 While I have done management and administration, I tend to create new programs or projects.
 And I much prefer research, analysis, writing, counseling, and creative activities to administration and management.
 But, in defense of the program’s recommendations, I have to say, that my actual career does not fit any of the 504 careers in the YouScience system, and I would agree that my aptitudes would point in the direction of their recommendations.
 The database of careers and college majors is continually being updated to reflect current salary ranges and projected job openings as well as different careers and areas of study.

-There are three pricing levels/options: Basic, Complete, and Ultimate.
-What I have described in my review is the Ultimate level.
-The Basic level includes all of the assessments and personalized strengths results as well as personalized "how-to" suggestions.
-The Complete level adds college planning tools and education and careers matching.
-The Ultimate level adds the Personal Profile printed book of your results and recommendations.
-Ultimate level also provides unlimited access to “YouScience Specialists” by phone (toll-free) and online chat.
+When you subscribe, you have access to all of the assessments and personalized strengths results as well as personalized "how-to" suggestions, college planning tools, education and careers matching, and the Personal Profile printed book of your results and recommendations.
+You also have unlimited access to “YouScience Specialists” by phone (toll-free) and online chat.
 They can help with questions that might arise as far as using the assessments, and they can also provide additional feedback and interpretation of results.
-For most homeschoolers, I'd recommend the Complete level.
-You can upgrade at any time.

-While the cost for YouScience is significant, it is easy to use and provides very useful results.
-The various levels allow you to select a level that you can afford.
+YouScience is easy to use and provides very useful results.
+They have been able to reduce the price, making it quite a bargain for all that you get.
 In my opinion, all teens should use something like YouScience or meet with a career counselor simply to open up their thinking.
 Many students do not recognize their own strengths and weaknesses, and these assessments will help them do so without giving them a sense of failure or inadequacy.
 Even if students think they already know what they want to do for college and career, YouScience might present other options that might be even more suitable.
 While the program can be used without any personal interaction with a counselor, I strongly recommend that a student completing the YouScience assessments meet with a parent or counselor afterward and have a conversation about the results.
 Keep in mind that while YouScience is great for students preparing for college and careers, it’s also useful for adults—there’s no age limit!